-Perinatal Mental Health and Psychiatric Supports
+Perinatal Mental Health and Psychiatric Supports: Part I

 The perinatal period (pregnancy, post-loss, through one year after the end of a pregnancy) can leave women and birthing people vulnerable to new and recurrent mental health disorders.
 Many of us have heard staggering statistics, and seen challenges in clinical and community settings alike.
 Not only is the mental health of the mother or birthing person crucial to their own health and well-being, but it also impacts the mental health of partners, other family members, and that of their children.